 Mycronic receives order for an SLX mask writer

-The Swedish company says that it has received an order for an SLX mask writer from an unnamed but existing customer in Asia.
+Mycronic has received an order for an SLX mask writer from an existing customer, for delivery to the United States.

-The order value is in the range of USD 5-7 million and delivery of the system is currently planned for the fourth quarter of 2023.
+The order value is in the range of USD 4-6 million with delivery of the system being planned for the first quarter of 2024.

-The SLX laser mask writer meets the demand for photomasks for the semiconductor industry and a future need for replacement and modernisation.
 Photomasks manufactured by laser mask writers are of high importance and account for a majority of all photomasks produced for semiconductor manufacturing.
+With the SLX laser mask writer, Mycronic is looking to meet the rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.

-“The customer already has the SLX in production and this order for an additional mask writer confirms that the SLX meets the customer’s high expectations on performance and productivity”, says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic in a press release.
+“We are grateful to receive another repeat order for an SLX mask writer from an existing customer increasing its production capacity”, says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic, in a press release.